 The Importance of Growing, Maintaining, and Utilising Your Brand's Social Media Community

 Brand communities are a uniquely modern phenomenon, and they can make or break your brand.
-The brand community member, observed in their natural habitat (social media platforms), seeks to feel listened to and involved in your brand – both in their interactions with the brand’s account, with influencers, and with other community members.
+The members of your brand community, observed in their natural habitat (social media platforms), want to feel listened to and involved in your brand, both in their interactions with the brand’s account, influencers, and other community members.

 How can you use this?

 Cultivating, maintaining, and growing your brand’s social media community is different from social media marketing alone and deserves to be looked at individually, both with day to day social media management and as a part of your brand’s social media strategy.

 To understand your customer needs, you need to monitor social media platforms actively and listen and participate in discussions between members.
 Members of your brand community need to be looked after, as they can become valuable and loyal customers.

 By cultivating and maintaining your brand community, you can grow your follower base, inspire followers to post links to your parent website and provide positive customer service experiences that endear you to your customers.
 Most importantly, you can help your community feel a close connection to your brand identity.